Obtaining Green Card through Marriage

 Finally, if you find the none of the exceptions apply to you for adjustment of status in the United States based on the manner in which you entered the United States, you should consider filing a 601-A waiver.
 Countless immigrants who entered the United States without inspection are granted 601-A waivers.

-Contact Our Green Card Lawyers in Irvine.
+Contact Our Green Card Lawyers in Orange County.
 Call (949) 478-4963.

-If you or a loved one want to obtain a marriage visa, you will need the help of a skilled and knowledgeable Irvine immigration lawyer.
+If you or a loved one want to obtain a marriage visa, you will need the help of a skilled and knowledgeable Orange County immigration lawyer.
 Every fact matters in immigration cases, even facts you think you are not important.
 An immigration attorney will help pinpoint these facts and guide you in the right direction for the smoothest transition to permanent residency.

 Our team at Yekrangi & Associates is dedicated to helping keep families together because we have a unique immigration perspective.
 Attorney Yekrangi’s personal passion behind helping immigrants is an asset to all clients he serves.
 Don’t take on this situation on your own--let us help you acquire the results you deserve.